 The champion for heterodoxy takes on Twitter and Facebook.

 Haidt is a social psychologist and Professor of Ethical Leadership at the NYU Stern School of Business, and he co-founded Heterodox Academy.
 His latest book is The Coddling of the American Mind, but our discussion centered on his new piece for The Atlantic, “Why the Past 10 Years of American Life Have Been Uniquely Stupid,” a history of social media.

-You can listen to the episode right away in the audio player embedded above, or right below it you can click “Listen in podcast app,” which will connect you to the Dishcast feed.
+You can listen to the episode right away in the audio player above (or click the dropdown menu to add the Dishcast to your podcast feed).
+Read the full transcript here.
 For two clips of our convo — on why the Internet nosedived in 2014, and what we could do to fix Twitter — head over to our YouTube page.

 For more on the precarious state of the liberal order, check out the full transcript of our episode with Jonathan Rauch we just posted.
 Jon being the optimistic liberal and me the pessimistic conservative, we debated Trump, the MSM, and Russiagate.

 Meanwhile, a listener remarks on last week’s episode:

 If Dr. Christakis’s appearance was part of a book tour, it worked on me.
 I’m going to buy his latest book.
 I’m reminded again of all the significant voices I’ve heard since I subscribed to the Dish.
 If I fail to resubscribe in the future, it will be only because I didn’t know that payment was due.
 I’ve definitely got my money’s worth from this subscription.

 Here’s a clip of Christakis and me talking about why friends — especially male friends — rip on each other:

 Here’s another listener on the “wonderful interview with Professor Christakis (a personal hero of mine)”: